MP-FedCL: Multiprototype Federated Contrastive Learning for Edge Intelligence: Experiments

 \subsection{Choosing $K$}

-The selection of $K$ is performed in the high-dimensional feature space of samples in different datasets.
-Intuitively, the high-dimensional feature space of samples from different datasets is different; thus the size of $K$ is associated with specific datasets.
-Here, in order to simplify the experiment, we study the effect of different $K \in \{2,3,4\}$ under label distribution skew through heuristic selection and then apply the most appropriate $K$ value to all experiments under different non-IID settings.
-We run three trials with different random seeds and report the average test accuracy, as shown in Figure \ref{selectK}.
+The selection of $K$ is performed in the feature space of samples in different datasets.
+Intuitively, the feature space of samples from different datasets is different; thus the number of $K$ is associated with specific datasets. {Here, we adopt a similar way as \cite{rippel2015metric} to maintain a uniform value for $K$ across classes for simplicity, although this value may vary for different classes.
+Note that since we focus on the fixed-prototype strategy in this paper, we initially explore a dynamic prototype-based scheme for completeness.
+Specifically,} we study the effect of different $K \in \{2,3,4\}$ under label distribution skew through heuristic selection and then apply the most appropriate $K$ value to all experiments under different non-IID settings. {Similar heuristic selection method applied in the feature space has been utilized in many papers~\cite{gupta2017local,deuschel2021multi,qiao2023framework}.} We run three trials with different random seeds and report the average test accuracy on validation datasets, as shown in Figure \ref{selectK}.
 The number of communication rounds is set to 60 for all datasets.
 It can be found that the appropriate $K$ values for MNIST, Digit-5, Office-10, and DomainNet are 2, 4, 4, and 3, respectively.
 The hyperparameters used are presented in Table \ref{tab:parameters}.